marklogic-community/marklogicworkflow/documentation/SPRINTS.md

  - Create import step for this BPMN2 method
  - Create CPF step to represent this
 - TEST Evaluation: Support for (/some/path/one,/some/path/two)[1] style evaluation for set task
-- TEST Tools: Process Data model XSD (for modeler import)
+- DONE Tools: Process Data model XSD (for modeler import)
 - IN PROGRESS Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
 - DEFERRED UI: Ridiculously basic HTML widget in MLJS for rendering step and choosing action (for ease of testing)
 - TEST Start process using an Alert (content subscription)